emipa606/SYRHarpy/README.md

 -  Not even as ingredient
 -  You can add claw and wing prosthetics even onto other prosthetics
 -  Let harpies butcher humans, they always ignore the negative thought
--  They basically have the bloodlust trait baked into them, they also don&apos;t mind corpses
+-  They basically have the bloodlust trait baked into them, they also don't mind corpses